-Once everything is agreed, you should receive a copy of your care plan.
+Once everything is agreed upon, you should receive a copy of your care plan.
 This will identify how your agreed outcomes will be met and how your individual budget should be used.
 This may include a stated number of hours of care and support.
 You will be informed of the four options of how you receive the support and spend the budget.
-(See options below)

-Social Work should agree with you how often they will review the support plan.
-You or social work can request a review at any time if circumstances change and your support needs have altered.
+Social Work should agree with you on how often they will review the support plan.
+You or the social worker can request a review at any time if circumstances change and your support needs have altered.

 There are a few different ways you can pay for care: